- By Todd Luck

 The county-supported District Attorney’s Treatment Alternatives (DATA) program expanded to help more people with substance use issues.
 Commissioners also approved the Stepping Up Process to End Recidivism (SUPER) program expanding its services to both men and women with mental health and substance use issues.

-Among the biggest the county’s biggest initiatives for next year is a ¼ cent sales tax referendum to fund local teacher supplements in the Winston-Salem/Forsyth County School System, which will be on the ballot in the March 3 Primary.
+Among the county’s biggest initiatives for next year is a ¼ cent sales tax referendum to fund local teacher supplements in the Winston-Salem/Forsyth County School System, which will be on the ballot in the March 3 Primary.
 Commissioners have made a commitment to remove a one-cent property tax increase that was added this year for teacher supplements if the sales tax passes.
 The sales tax would not apply to groceries, gas and prescription drugs.
 The ¼ cent sales tax is expected to bring in $13 million to help recruit and retain the best educators.

 “We’re giving the voters in Forsyth County the opportunity to pay the teachers more money to raise their families and live a quality of life we think they deserve,” said Plyler.